-During last week’s statistics tutorial, we discussed (among other things) the concept of statistical independence, and focused attention on some important implications of statistical independence for probability distributions such as the binomial and normal distributions.
+During the statistics tutorial, we have discussed (among other things) the concept of statistical independence and focused attention on some important implications of statistical independence for the binomial probability distribution.

 Here, I’d like to call everyone’s attention to an interesting (non-finance) probability problem related to statistical independence.
 Specifically, consider the so-called “Birthday Paradox”.
 The Birthday Paradox pertains to the probability that in a set of randomly chosen people, some pair of them will have the same birthday.
 Counter-intuitively, in a group of 23 randomly chosen people, there is slightly more than a 50% probability that some pair of them will both have been born on the same day.